jp2321/dl4cv_dev/slides/chapter2_04_hog.md

 # Output images

 <img src="vl1/histogram.png" alt="This image is in /static" width="25%">
 <img src="vl1/burger_hog.png" alt="This image is in /static" width="25%">

+Note: The first image represents the histogram of the transformed image.
+We can see how the normalized magnitudes change from cell to cell.
+The second image visualizes the orientation and magnitude of the gradients for the burger image.

 ---

 <html>
+<h3> Refereces </h3>

 <list>
     <li>
         Ahmed, R. (2018).
 Computer Vision with OpenCV: HOG Features Extraction.
 Retrieved from: https://www.youtube.com/watch?v=4ESLTAd3IOM